tommie0079/Microsoft/PrintDeployIntune/readme.md

 $INFFileName = "hpcu355z.inf"
 ```

 Keep `PrinterName` identical in all three scripts, or detection and uninstall will not match the installed printer.
+If you use `Update-DriverConfig.ps1`, it will sync that for you.

+You can either do those steps manually, or run `Update-DriverConfig.ps1` to update `install.ps1` and sync the other scripts for you.

+## Recommended workflow

+1. Extract the printer driver package and copy its `UPD` folder into this project.
+2. Edit `PrinterName` and `PrinterIP` in `install.ps1`.
+3. Run `Update-DriverConfig.ps1`.
+4. Confirm that `install.ps1`, `uninstall.ps1`, and `detection.ps1` now have the expected values.
+5. Package the app as `.intunewin` and upload it to Intune.

 ## Package the App